Taritsyn/AutoprefixerHost/src/AutoprefixerHost/readme.txt

     * JavaScriptEngineSwitcher.ChakraCore
     * JavaScriptEngineSwitcher.V8
-    * JavaScriptEngineSwitcher.Msie (only in the Chakra “Edge” JsRT mode)
+    * JavaScriptEngineSwitcher.Msie (only in the Chakra JsRT modes)

    After installing the packages, you will need to register the default JS engine (https://github.com/Taritsyn/JavaScriptEngineSwitcher/wiki/Registration-of-JS-engines).